 Servers are effectively large hard drives which form the basis of your office computer network and store your data, allowing multiple users to connect at once.
 With servers, you can store and edit files, as well as control who accesses what - so if you'd rather certain members of your team didn't have access to sensitive files, you can protect them with a password.

 External hard drives provide additional storage space for a single user.
-Typically, they are about 200 gigabytes, although capacities are rising all the time, and hard drives of up to two terabytes are now available.
-External hard drives are useful for backing up data, and very portable, but more susceptible to theft than other methods of storage, so make sure you secure them, and store a copy of your data elsewhere.
+Typically, they are about 512 gigabytes, although capacities are rising all the time, and hard drives of up to eight terabytes are now available.
+External hard drives are useful for backing up data and very portable, but more susceptible to theft than other methods of storage, so make sure you secure them and store a copy of your data elsewhere.

 When you're storing data, remember to comply with the Data Protection Act.
 The Act requires that you keep your clients' personal data secure, 'with appropriate technical organisational measures taken to protect the information'.
 In practice, this means you should encrypt personal data and protect it with a password, as well as taking physical precautions to keep it safe - lock away computers at night and secure servers and external hard drives with anti-theft cables.